 Even gentle clouds of steam can be harmful when routinely used to hydrate the skin.
-Women who incorporate much-too-frequent steaming into their skin care regimen may actually be aging the face.
+Women who incorporate much-too-frequent steaming into their skincare regimen may actually be aging their face.
 Excess heat will begin to break down your skin’s collagen.

 Listen to Your Skin

 Pay close attention to how your skin reacts to new products or combinations of products.
 In particular, stay alert to any sign of an allergic reaction.
 Retinoids often don’t mix well with other products, especially salicylic or glycolic acid.
 When your skin shows redness, swelling, peeling, flaking, dryness, or other irritation, halt your regimen for a few days, then add back the products you are using one at a time.

 To learn more about effective skincare routines, call Sacramento Aesthetic Surgery at (916) 646-6869 or send us an email to schedule a consultation.